Failing to Prevent Fraud

 Overview

-The Economic Crime and Corporate Transparency Act (ECCTA) 2023 introduced the risk of prosecution for non-compliant 'large organisations' whose associated persons (e.g., employees, agents or subsidiaries) commit fraud, intending to benefit (whether directly or indirectly) the large organisation.
+The Economic Crime and Corporate Transparency Act (ECCTA) 2023 introduced criminal liability for 'large organisations' whose associated persons (e.g., employees, agents or subsidiaries) commit fraud, intending to benefit (whether directly or indirectly) the large organisation.

 Placeholder Picture